Type: Oral

 Our findings emphasize that though incidence of tMN is low, it is a considerable late effect of SC treatment and that less toxic options are warranted.
 Importantly, our study reveals that even SC patients not undergoing cytotoxic treatment, face a higher a risk of MN compared with cancer-free individuals mandating a broad scope in follow-up and advice of cancer patients.

-Disclosures: Gronbaek: Otsuka Pharma: Membership on an entity's Board of Directors or advisory committees; Janssen: Other: research grant.
+Disclosures: Gronbaek: Otsuka Pharma: Membership on an entity's Board of Directors or advisory committees; Janssen: Research Funding.

 See more of: Oral and Poster Abstracts